Agent of Deterioration: Incorrect Temperature

 Identify incorrect temperature values, and specify correct temperature values

 Unlike other agents of deterioration (such as pests, pollutants, fire, etc.), where one wants none, or zero "agent," one cannot plan a goal of "zero temperature."
 One must determine the various incorrect temperatures before one knows what to control.
-Collecting large numbers of thermohygrograph records, and worrying whether the wiggly lines mean anything, is impossible without first assessing a collection's sensitivities.
+Collecting large numbers of thermohygrograph records, and worrying whether the wiggly lines mean anything, is impossible without first assessing a collection's sensitivities (consult Tables 1 and 2).
 One thing is clear: humans are a very poor reference point.
 We like a temperature near 21°C, with no more than 2°C fluctuation if we are sitting.
 This setpoint is incorrect for most archival records and unstable modern plastics.
 The fluctuation limit is much more stringent, and resource wasteful, than needed for any collection.

 - Avoid placing organic objects, or fragile inorganic objects, in locations receiving direct sunlight.
 Even in outdoor storage of large objects, avoid areas with full sun exposure if the item contains wood, paint, leather, rubber, textiles, or plastics.